ntn888/zephyr-guide/src/chapter_2.md

 Multitasking can be achieved without an RTOS.
 This can be done in a *super-loop*.
 Small systems of low complexity are designed this way.
 It is upto the application to manage the scheduling between tasks.
 But this is error-prone and most notably, if a code change is made, the timing of the loop is affected.

 The RTOS abstracts this away for us.
 And brings in the concept called *threads*.
 A firmware designer splits the related work responsible for a portion of the solution to be done into individual threads.
+The kernel performs the *context switching*, ie: save the current thread context (CPU registers) in the current task storage area then resume execution of new code[^1].
 Each thread is assigned a *priority*.
 Each thread is an infinite loop that can be in any one of the 6 states; see the diagram below.

 A task is ready when it can execute but its priority is less than the currently running task.
 A task is running when it has control of the CPU.
 A task is waiting when it requires the occurrence of an event (for example, waiting for an I/O operation to complete, a shared resource to be available, a timing pulse to occur, or time to expire).
 Finally a task is in suspended state when it is explicitly requested by the code (either within itself or another thread).